-It’s fun to also make just one yearbook that covers all the kids and their events for the entire year.
+It’s fun to also make just one yearbook that covers all the kids and their homeschool events and activities for the entire year.
 It’s not necessary to make one yearbook that is customized for each child!

 TIP: At this point, it’s important that you don’t stop to reminisce, edit your photos, or even decide which ones you are going to use.

 Your only goal at this stage is to get your photos organized!

 (You’ll be choosing and editing your photos in the next step.)